 ABSTRACT

-The method used to cultivate plants significantly affects their generation of active compounds.
-In this research, we made a direct comparison of the chemical profiles in leaves of Justicia adhatoda L. grown through hydroponics with those cultivated in traditional soil.
-To the best of our knowledge, no previous research has compared phytochemical information across these cultivation methods for this plant.
-To identify distinct chemical profiles in leaf extracts, a study was conducted using GC-MS and HPTLC as analytical tools.
-Plants grown in hydroponic systems showed higher levels of lipid antioxidants, with squalene recorded at 39.2% and α-tocopherol at 3.4%, whereas these compounds were nearly non-existent in soil-grown plants.
-Conversely, leaves from plants cultivated in soil contained greater quantities of long-chain alkanes such as hexatriacontane at 90.8% and hentriacontane at 51.4%, along with fatty esters, highlighting the differing metabolic priorities stated by the cultivation method.
+The method used to cultivate plants significantly affects their biosynthesis of active compounds.
+In this research, we performed a direct comparison of the chemical profiles in leaves of Justicia adhatoda L. grown through hydroponics with those cultivated in conventional soil cultivation.
+To the best of our knowledge, no previous research has compared phytochemical profile across these cultivation methods for this plant.
+To identify distinct chemical profiles in leaf extracts, GC-MS and HPTLC were employed as analytical tools.
+Plants grown in hydroponic systems showed higher levels of lipid antioxidants, with squalene recorded at 39.2% and α-tocopherol at 3.4%, whereas these compounds were nearly undetectable in soil-grown plants.
+Conversely, leaves from plants cultivated in soil contained greater quantities of long-chain alkanes such as hexatriacontane at 90.8% and hentriacontane at 51.4%, along with fatty esters, highlighting the differing metabolic priorities influenced by the cultivation method.
 In the hydroponic extracts, distinct patterns were observed in the HPTLC analysis revealed prominent bands at Rf 0.08, 0.28, 0.42, and 0.74 after derivatisation.
-This variation signifies an increased accumulation of important antioxidant compounds within a hydroponic culture system, while simultaneously reducing the potential risks related to contaminants or structural fats.
-These results suggest that hydroponics serves as a reliable method for growing Justicia adhatoda L, yielding consistent, high-quality phytochemical profiles suitable for therapeutic uses.
+This variation indicates an increased accumulation of important antioxidant compounds within a hydroponic culture system, while simultaneously reducing the potential risks related to contaminants or structural fats.
+These results suggest that hydroponics serves as a reliable method for growing Justicia adhatoda L.

+4

+41, yielding consistent, high-quality phytochemical profiles suitable for therapeutic uses.

 Keywords: Justicia adhatoda L.; hydroponic cultivation; GC-MS; HPTLC; secondary metabolite